Introduction to Data Science Machine Learning

 - Healthcare: identify the trend of the disease.

-- Data Science is a broad field of which machine learning is a subset.
-In this, we analyze the historical data available with us and we try to predict most likely future outcomes.
+- Data Science is a broad field in which machine learning is a subset.
+In this, we analyze the historical data available to us, and we try to predict the most likely future outcomes.

 - This data will be fed to a machine using a Machine learning algorithm.